-For many Summer College alumni, the skills and knowledge they gained at Cornell, along with the grades and credits they earned here, were important factors in gaining admission to their first-choice college.
+For many Cornell University Precollege Studies alumni, the skills and knowledge they gained at Cornell, along with the grades and credits they earned here, were important factors in gaining admission to their first-choice college.

-In addition, Summer College alumni—having succeeded at Cornell—frequently aimed higher when choosing a college or university.
+In addition, our alumni—having succeeded at Cornell—frequently aimed higher when choosing a college or university.

 To support you as you prepare for the college application process, we offer

-- A college fair featuring admissions officers from more than 45 colleges
+- A summertime college fair featuring admissions officers from more than 45 colleges (postponed until summer 2022)

 - College admissions workshops and information sessions with experts from Cornell Undergraduate Admissions